infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 **My clients are unable to connect to the internet after flashing this firmware!**

-If you preserved your settings (which usually works without issues), make sure to remove `mtu_fix 1` in `/etc/config/firewall`.
-This will fix that issue.
+Just reboot your router once and it should work.
+If it still doesn't work and you preserved your settings (which usually works fine), make sure to remove `mtu_fix 1` in `/etc/config/firewall`.

 ## Changelog
 - 2017-04-02